-When a customer opens a Case with Kofax Technical Support, and the Kofax Case is regarding running on a virtual environment (including when deployed in a cloud environment), Kofax will assume that the problem is applicable to both native and virtual operating environments.
+When a customer opens a Case with Kofax Technical Support, and the Kofax software the Case is regarding is running on a virtual environment (including when deployed in a cloud environment), Kofax will assume that the problem is applicable to both native and virtual operating environments.
 Kofax will only require that the customer recreate the problem in a native (non-virtual) environment if there is reason to believe that the problem is unique to the virtual environment.

 Resource availability in virtualized environments (including cloud) can be unpredictable.
 Kofax makes no guarantees with respect to performance or scalability in a virtualized environment.
 It is the customer’s responsibility to properly design, configure and test the environment.

 NOTE: The use of non-network connected devices is not supported in virtual environments.

 Virtual server products such as VMWare ESX Server and Microsoft HyperV operate at a level below the operating system and are therefore transparent to the products that run on the operating system.
 Kofax products are tested on a subset of the virtual server products available in the market (VMWare ESX and Microsoft HyperV) prior to their release.

 Virtual Server Computing Extensions

 We have reviewed the VMware Essential Plus Kit, which includes the following technology: vMotion, Data Recovery and High Availability.
 There appear to be no specific requirements for applications, such as Kofax Capture, to function properly with these technologies.
 Our understanding is that these capabilities all work on the underlying infrastructure on which Kofax software is deployed.
 We believe Kofax Capture should function properly with the three technologies in the VMware Essential Plus Kit.